OffchainLabs/arbitrum-classic/docs/Frontend_Integration.md

 Arbitrum comes with tools to make front-end integration as seamless as possible for Ethereum web developers.

-Arbitrum nodes support the [Ethereum JSON-RPC API](https://eth.wiki/json-rpc/API); thus, popular Ethereum libraries for interacting with the Ethereum chain can be used for Arbitrum interactions with little to no modifications.
+Arbitrum nodes support the [Ethereum JSON-RPC API](https://eth.wiki/json-rpc/API); thus, popular Ethereum libraries for interacting with the Ethereum chain can be used for Arbitrum interactions with little-to-no modifications.

 For Ethereum/Arbitrum "bridge" functionality — methods that involve communicating between the L1 Ethereum chain and the L2 Arbitrum chain (i.e., depositing and withdrawing assets), we provide our own libraries for convenience.

 ## Arbitrum Integration

-#### Ethers.js (recommended)
+#### Ethers.js

 Ethers-js can be used to interact with an Arbitrum chain exactly as one would use it to interact with Ethereum ([see docs](https://docs.ethers.io/v5/)); simply instantiate a provider connected to an Arbitrum node.